 “Machines should work.
 People should think.”

-If you’re interested in learning more about IBM copywriters (Anonymous) and their impact on history, here are some recommended resources:
+If you want to learn more about IBM copywriters (Anonymous) and their impact on history, here are some recommended resources:

 - The Reaper: Autobiography of One of the Deadliest Special Ops Snipers